Generic Name: Apixaban (a PIX a ban)

 - Take with or without food.

-- If you have trouble swallowing this medicine, it can be crushed and mixed in water, apple juice, or applesauce.
-If you crush and mix Eliquis Starter Pack, take it within 4 hours of mixing.
+- If you have trouble swallowing Eliquis Starter Pack (apixaban), it can be crushed and mixed in water, apple juice, or applesauce.
+If you crush and mix Eliquis Starter Pack (apixaban), take it within 4 hours of mixing.

 - To gain the most benefit, do not miss doses.

-- Those who have feeding tubes may use Eliquis Starter Pack.
+- Those who have feeding tubes may use Eliquis Starter Pack (apixaban).
 Use as you have been told.
-Flush the feeding tube after this medicine is given.
+Flush the feeding tube after Eliquis Starter Pack (apixaban) is given.